kramse/kea-it-sikkerhed/penetrationstest/lektionsplan.md

 English: Penetration testing

-Teacher: Henrik Kramselund  hkj@zencurity.dk +45 2026 6000
+Teacher: Henrik Kramselund  hlk@zencurity.dk +45 2026 6000

 This document is written in markdown, uploadet to GitHub and then processed by Gitbook.